SoftUni-Internal/interactive-content/EN/00-The-future-of-medicine-and-how-software-improves-healthcare/Lesson.md

-# The future of medicine and how software improves healthcare
+# The future of medicine